When it comes to 401(k) plans, transparency is crucial - especially when it comes to fees.

 Who’s Responsible for Sending These?

-The plan sponsor has the duty to distribute the fee disclosure to all participants and account holders with control of their accounts (this includes other beneficiaries with direct management of the funds).
+The plan sponsor has the duty to distribute a notice disclosing 401(k) fees to all participants and account holders with control of their accounts (this includes other beneficiaries with direct management of the funds).

 Sounds simple, but there a few different things to keep track of...

-Different Participant Fee Disclosures, What’s Required, and When
+Different Participant Fee Disclosure Notices, What’s Required, and When

 In fact, the DoL has estimated $14 billion in savings to participants in 10 years as a result of fee disclosure rules.
 The vast majority of the savings, according to the DoL, come from the access to information and increased ability to choose lower cost investments.
 Information is power (or in this case, money)!